Write to your representative in Parliament today

 More than 75% of the people convicted of practising witchcraft were women.
 Our campaign is also part of the fight for gender equality.

-It is fair to say that a large proportion of the people who support the Justice for Witches campaign are women who feel enough is enough.
-Women have been fighting for equality for centuries.
-Our campaign highlights this.
+A large proportion of the people who support the Justice for Witches campaign are women who feel enough is enough.
+Women have been fighting for equality for centuries - our campaign highlights this.
 By pardoning our historic witches, the UK Government has a perfect opportunity to formally acknowledge that our justice system has let women down.
 Pardoning our historic witches will be a clear demonstration of the government’s determination to serve women better and not repeat the mistakes of the past.

 Witch- Persecution is not a thing of the past